Msubasi1/Msubasi1/README.md

 # I'm Muhammet Subaşı

-📍 Based in Istanbul, Turkey · interested in **machine learning, data science, and software engineering**.
+📍 Based in Turkey · interested in **machine learning, data science, and software engineering**.

 I'm a Computer Engineering graduate from **Hacettepe University**.
 Most of my public work here grew out of coursework — small ML projects, data-structure assignments, and the occasional game — that I've kept polishing as I learn.
 I enjoy turning messy data into something useful, and I'm always happy to chat about a new project, a hard problem, or a good paper.